nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

-**Use case: UC03 - Add or Update Address to Contact**
+**Use case: UC03 - Add Address to Contact**

 **MSS**

 1. User issues the add-address command with a contact index and an address.
-2. The system updates or adds the address to the contact and displays a success message
+2. The system adds the address to the contact and displays a success message
 3. The system displays the updated contact information in the address book.

     Use case ends.